30-Minute Naan Recipe (No Yeast)

 Oil: A little bit of vegetable or olive oil makes the dough smooth and soft.

-Milk and Water: To bring the dry ingredients together, you need liquid and here we are going to use milk and water.
+Milk and Water: To bring the dry ingredients together, you can also use only water.

-Place all the ingredients in the bowl of a stand mixer and start mixing on medium low until the dough comes together.
-You might probably need a couple more tablespoons of water.
-The dough will not be sticky at all.
+Prepare the dough: Place all the ingredients in the bowl of a stand mixer and mix on medium-low speed until the dough comes together.
+If it looks dry and isn’t forming a ball, add 1 tablespoon of water.
+Once kneaded, the dough should be smooth and not sticky.

-Cover the dough with a kitchen towel and let it rest for 20 minutes.
-Since this is a yeast-free recipe, you don’t need to let the dough sit for more than 20 minutes.
+Let the dough rest: Cover the dough with a kitchen towel and let it rest for 20 minutes.
+Since this is a no-yeast recipe, it doesn’t need a long resting time.

-Heat a cast iron skillet (or a non stick skillet) over medium heat until hot.
-Brush one side of the naan with a little bit of ghee or melted butter and place it in the pan ghee side down.
-Cook for about 30 seconds until it’s puffy and golden on one side.
-Flip and cook the other side until cooked.
-Transfer to a plate and cover with a towel to keep them soft.
+Cook the naan: Heat a cast-iron or non-stick skillet over medium heat until hot.
+Brush one side of the naan with a little ghee or melted butter and place it in the pan, buttered side down.
+Cook for about 30 seconds until puffy and golden, then flip and cook the other side.
+Transfer to a plate and cover with a towel to keep the naan soft.

-- Knead by hand: If you don’t own a stand mixer, you can easily make this bread by hand.
-Make sure to knead it for about 7-10 minutes until it’s not sticky anymore.
-Check out this tutorial on how to knead dough without a stand mixer.
+- If you don’t own a stand mixer, you can easily knead the dough by hand.
+Knead for about 7–10 minutes until it’s smooth and no longer sticky.

-- Make ahead: You can make this dough and refrigerate overnight.
-When ready to cook, take the dough out of the fridge and let it sit on the counter for about 30 minutes so it comes to room temperature, then proceed with the steps.
+- You can make the dough ahead and refrigerate it overnight.
+When ready to cook, let it sit on the counter for about 30 minutes to come to room temperature, then continue with the recipe.

-- Storage: To store naan, simply put them in a resealable bag.
-Store in a cool place for up to 3 days.
+- To store naan, place them in a resealable bag and keep at room temperature for up to 3 days.

 Did you make this recipe?
 I’d love to hear about it!
 Please comment and leave a 5-star🌟 rating below.
 You can also follow us on Instagram, Facebook, Pinterest or subscribe to our newsletter to get a free e-Cookbook!